 The spider often rears up to get a better look at things, and they can spot prey 20 cm away.
 The pair of eyes between the 4 at the front and the two at the rear are hardly visible to the naked eye.
-The two large front-facing eyes are like headlamps (see left and right) and do reflect the light just like the eyes of a cat.
+The two large front-facing eyes are like headlamps and do reflect the light just like the eyes of a cat.
 They stalk prey then leap on it.
 They have a fondness for leafhoppers, and will eat 4 - 8 per day.
 Good vision is also needed during courtship.

 The Salticidae move in a jerky fashion making a short, fast run, then stopping to have a look around, and sometimes raising the cephalothorax to get a better view, then another short, fast run.

-The photograph on the left was taken on a wall in my garden.
+The photograph below was taken on a wall in my garden.
 The movement of the fly attracted my attention, but I didn't see the spider at all at first as it was so well camouflaged.
 As you can see the fly is much bigger and heavier, but was already tiring.
 The spider just held on to the fly with its fangs and to the stone with its legs and drag line.
 It was totally oblivious to me, so I could get close enough to take this.